Take Off Your Pants and Jacket: Recording and production

+Pre-production

-The band recorded demos at DML Studios, a small practice studio in Escondido, California, where the band had written Dude Ranch and Enema of the State.
+The band began pre-production in December 2000, using ideas they had been developing on the road over the past year.
+DeLonge joked to a BBC reporter that the material may not be so fresh: "About this time in our careers we start running out of guitar riffs and ideas, so we start pulling out of the archives," he laughed.
+They recorded demos at DML Studios, a small practice studio in Escondido, California, where the band had written Dude Ranch and Enema of the State.
 The group had written a dozen songs after three weeks and invited their manager, Rick DeVoe, to be the first person outside Blink-182 to hear the new material, which the band found "catchy [but with] a definitive edge".
 DeVoe sat in the control room and quietly listened to the recordings, and pressed the band at the end on why there was no "Blink-182 good-time summer anthem [thing]".
 DeLonge and Hoppus were furious, remarking, "You want a fucking single?
 I'll write you the cheesiest, catchiest, throwaway fucking summertime single you've ever heard!"
 Hoppus went home and wrote lead single "The Rock Show" in ten minutes, and DeLonge similarly wrote "First Date", which became the most successful singles from the record and future live staples.
+Hoppus likened it to "anti-thought", with the goal of not overthinking it – simply making something friendly and enjoyable for a wide audience.
+"In a way, they ended up being the most fun," he conceded.

+The three worked on the arrangements for those two songs at Barker's Famous Stars and Straps warehouse.
+Barker also proposed being promoted to official partner in the band; prior to 2001, he had been considered a touring musician only, and while he had arranged the songs on Enema, he received no publishing residuals.
+Hoppus and DeLonge obliged – they wanted his input on songwriting.
+Finn came into the process during the last week of pre-production, and was very fond of Barker's drum parts, which the other musicians found unconventional and "algebraic".
+Barker remembered going into the process was intimidating but exciting: "We had a lot more pressure on that album than we did before, when nobody seemed to be paying attention.
+We had this huge success, but that just made us feel like we had something to prove.
+Instead of saying, 'Let's write some simple songs that will be huge,' we thought we'd try something more technical and darker.
+We wanted to be taken seriously, and we wanted to challenge ourselves."